 4. Don’t forget about guest networks that may come with your Wi-Fi service.
 Disable them entirely or give them a strong password too.
 As in, not “guest.”
 In fact, recently we featured some fun ways to display a guest network password.

 5. Be realistic.
 Remember that the likelihood of someone truly hacking into your baby monitor is slim to none, unless you’re Kourtney Kardashian and the paparazzo will do anything for a photo of your baby.
 (Cute though your own may be.)
-Digital transmissions from video monitors are encoded to make intercepting data really tough.
-In fact, we haven’t been able to find one confirmed report of a true baby monitor hacking leading to a burglary or any harm to any children at all.
+Digital transmissions from video monitors should be encrypted to make intercepting data really tough.
+In fact, we haven’t been able to find one confirmed report of a true baby monitor hacking leading to a burglary or any harm to any children at all, even if the photos of someone watching someone else’s baby seems creepy.
+And it is.

 As I told ABC News a while back, there are plenty of better ways to case your home than through your baby monitor.
-Just make sure your WiFi password is protected to be safe–whether you’re a video monitor user or not.
+Just make sure your WiFi password is protected to be safe –whether you’re a video monitor user or not — and you’re using a really respected monitor brand.